 with a critical exponent \cite[Table~4.3]{HHL08}

 In theoretical physics, (nonrigorous) \emph{renormalization group theory} is used to explain these critical exponents and calculate them.
 According to this theory, critical exponents are \emph{universal}.
 For example, the nearest-neighbor model and the range $R$ models with different values of $R$ all have different values of the critical point, but the critical exponent $c$ has the same value for all these models.\footnote{Universality in the range $R$ does not always hold.
-It has been proved that the $q=3$ ferromagnetic Potts model in dimension two has a first order phase transition for large $R$ \cite{GB07}, while the model with $R=1$ is known to have a second order phase transition \cite{DST17}.} Also, changing from the square lattice to, e.g., the triangular lattice has no effect on $c$.
+It has been proved that the $q=3$ ferromagnetic Potts model in dimension two has a first order phase transition for large $R$ \cite{GB07}, while the model with $R=1$ is known to have a second order phase transition \cite{DST17}.} Also, changing from the square lattice to, for example, the triangular lattice has no effect on $c$.

 Critical exponents are associated only with second order phase transitions.
-At the critical point of a second order phase transition, one observes \emph{critical behavior}, which involves, e.g., power-law decay of correlations.
+At the critical point of a second order phase transition, one observes \emph{critical behavior}, which involves, for example, power-law decay of correlations.
 For this reason, physicists use the term ``critical point'' only for second order phase transitions.

 So far, there is no mathematical theory that can explain critical behavior, except in high dimensions (where one uses a technique called the \emph{lace expansion}) and in a few two-dimensional models (that have a conformally invariant scaling limit that can be described using the Schramm-Loewner equation).